muarshad01/LLM/Notes/lecture13_notes.md

 * 25:00

-* as I mentioned to you before this English sequence is pretty long uh the RNN or the encoder really needs to capture the dependencies very well so the final hidden State needs to capture that the cat is the subject here and the cat is the one who has jumped and this information this context needs to be captured by the final hidden State and that is very hard.

 * if you are putting all the pressure on one final hidden state to capture all this context especially in Long sequences so uh the key action which is jumped depends on the subject which is cat but also an understanding longer depend dependencies so jumped depends on cat but we also need to understand that the cat was sitting on the mat and the cat was also sitting next to the dog because the dog also might be referred somewhere else in the big text so we need to understand many things from this sentence and these are also called as longer dependencies so jumped the action jumped of course depends on the subject cat but we Al to understand this we also need to understand longer dependencies that the cat was sitting next to the dog and the cat was also sitting on the mat so to capture these longer dependencies or to capture this uh longer context or difficult context the

-* RNN decoder struggles with this because it just has one final hidden State uh to get all the information from this is called __loss of context__ and loss of context was one of the biggest issues because of which RNN was not as good as the GPT which exist right now which is based on the attention mechanism.
+* RNN decoder struggles with this because it just has one final hidden State.  to get all the information from this is called __loss of context__, which was one of the biggest issues because of which RNN was not as good as the GPT which exist right now which is based on the attention mechanism.

-* okay so these are the issues with RNN uh the decoder cannot access 27:06 the hidden states of the input which came in earlier so we cannot capture long range Bahdanau Attention Mechanism
-27:12
-dependencies this is where attention mechanism actually comes into the picture okay we will capture long range 27:18 dependencies with attention mechanisms and let's see how so
+* Bahdanau Attention Mechanism dependencies is where attention mechanism actually comes into the picture.
+Okay, we will capture long range dependencies with attention mechanisms and let's see how
-* (a) - RNN work fine for translating short-sentences they don't work for long-text because they don't have direct access to previous words in the input.
+* (a) - RNN work fine for translating short-sentences.
+They don't work for long-text because they don't have direct access to previous words in the input.
 * (b) - One of the major shortcoming in the RNN is that: RNN must remember the entire encoded input in a single hidden State before passing it to the decoder.
-*
 * [Neural machine translation by jointly learning to align and translate -- Dzmitry Bahdanau, Kyunghyun Cho, Yoshua Bengio](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=kukA0LcAAAAJ&citation_for_view=kukA0LcAAAAJ:__bU50VfleQC)
 *  `Bahdanau attention mechanism for RNN`
 *   difies the encoder decoder RNN such that the decoder can selectively access different parts of the input sequence at each decoding step.